GetStream/stream-php/README.rst

     // Instantiate a feed object
     $user_feed_1 = $client->feed('user:1');

-    // Get activities from 5 to 10
+    // Get 10 activities starting from the 5th
     $results = $user_feed_1->getActivities(5, 10);

     // Create a new activity